AntiLaby/AntiLaby/readme.md

 ### AntiLaby is a Spigot plugin by [NathanNr](https://github.com/NathanNr/) and [heisluft](https://github.com/heisluft) to disable functions of the [LabyMod](https://www.labymod.net/)

 ## IMORTANT:
 This is a reworked AntiLaby version.
-It can contain unfixed bugs and may sometimes not be compatible with the downloadable version of AntiLaby.
+It can contain unfixed bugs and is in some points not compatible with the downloadable version of AntiLaby.
 Use with caution as it is not fully tested.

 Useful links: